+Montague Island Lighthouse is closed until further notice to protect the health and safety of our visitors and staff.
 Montague Island Lighthouse is the perfect place to get in touch with history while seeing dramatic views, amazing birds and marine wildlife.

 Showing 38 things to do:

 Get a wonderful bird’s-eye view of Clyde River and scenic views of the district at Holmes lookout, a popular picnic spot that’s perfect for a birdwatching day trip.